St Nicholas Church, Brighton: Early history

 The Domesday Book of 1086 records the presence of a church, valued at £12, in what was then the small fishing village of Bristelmestune.
 Shortly afterwards, it was granted to the Cluniac priory in nearby Lewes.
 Although there is no certainty over where this church was located, it is possible that it stood on the site of the present-day St. Nicholas church: although Bristelmestune was located some distance to the south immediately adjacent to the coast, the ground there was marshy and suffered from erosion, and was vulnerable to attacks from invaders.
-The higher ground of the hill where the present church stands would have been better strategically and defensively, as well as being highly visible to residents of the village and the fishermen at sea.
+The higher ground of the hill where the present church stands would have been better strategically and defensively, as well as being highly visible both to residents of the village and the fishermen at sea.

 Construction of the present church

 In its current form, St. Nicholas church dates from the mid-14th century.
 A font from that period is preserved within the church.
-It was carved in around 1170 and in 2001 was relocated to a prominent position at the west end of the church - the latest of several moves over the centuries.
+It was carved in around 1170 and in 2001 was relocated to a prominent position at the west end of the church, the latest of several moves over the centuries.

 The church, as originally constructed in the 14th century, consists of a substantial tower at the west end, a chancel and an aisled nave.
 Early additions include a chantry, dating from the 15th century; these additional chapels were relatively common at that time.

 A devastating attack from abroad occurred in June 1514, when French raiders landed on the coast and burned the surrounding village (by now known as Brighthelmstone) in its entirety.
 Only the church, standing some distance inland and above the fire, survived.

 The church was damaged twice in under two years by severe storms which caused significant destruction and loss of life elsewhere in Brighton, especially in the buildings of the "lower town" by the coast.
 The Great Storm of 1703, in November of that year, ripped lead from the roof; a subsequent storm, in August 1705, blew off all of the remaining sheets of lead.
 A commemorative tablet, dated 1705, was laid in the replacement roof.

 Later in the 18th century, as Brighton's population began to grow, a series of pews, radiating outwards from the font in the centre, were installed.
 In the second half of that century, when the town's popularity grew substantially in response to Dr. Russell's advocacy of the medicinal benefits of seawater (and, subsequently, the Prince Regent's patronage), space was so limited that a series of galleries had to be built around the roof of the church, accessed by external staircases.
 At the time, St. Nicholas was the only Anglican church in Brighton.

 A model of the interior layout prior to the 1853 reconstruction can be seen today in one corner of the church.